 Switching and signaling form the infrastructure on top which communication services are implemented.
 Communication networking is one of the largest industries in the world.
 Networks are supposed to create social value, a part of which is realized in operator revenues and equipment vendor revenues.
 New networks require huge investments.
+A part of the value falls to the users who can work more efficiently or stay in contact with their friends and fellow humans.

 In the era of digital communication networks, many networking systems have been created that have under-performed on the market compared to high expectations that were originally placed on them.
-This can not be explained only by relative technical merits of the systems.
+This cannot be explained only by relative technical merits of the systems.
 Also, the roles of consumers, corporations and operators are important in shaping the technical solutions and the outcomes on the market.

-For analyzing the economics of different system we will not create a framework on this course - these subjects are discussed in depth on other courses given by ComNet.
+For analyzing the economics of different systems we will not create a framework on this course - these subjects are discussed in depth on other courses given by Comnet.